MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 ## 2. Adding Custom HTML file

-To put the web server to use, I created a directory called "site-content", created an index.html file and added the below HTML to it:
+1. To put the web server to use, I created a directory called "site-content", created an index.html file in that directory, and then added the below HTML to it:
 ```
 @"
 <!DOCTYPE html>